LixinLi15678/penn_course_selection/README.md

 ## 5. Attribution
 - Logo and course data are from the official [Path@Penn](https://courses.upenn.edu/) site.
 - Design and code created by Lixin Li as part of University of Pennsylvania coursework.
+- Asked some help from ChatGPT and Claude AI to refine styls.css